-The first two photos were taken by Dantas last year, when Manaus was dealing with one of the world’s worst Covid-19 outbreaks.
+The first two photos were taken by Dantas in 2020, when Manaus was dealing with one of the world’s worst Covid-19 outbreaks.
 The first shows Ulisses Xavier, a worker at the Nossa Senhora Aparecida cemetery, making wooden crosses for the graves.

-The bottom two photos were taken this year as Manaus dealt with a second wave of cases.
+The bottom two photos were taken in 2021 as Manaus dealt with a second wave of cases.